 Nowadays, new whiskey brands pop up everywhere, and some of them are probably in reality whiskey bonders, while others are simply bottlers.
 The definition of what a whiskey bonder is needs to be examined a bit now that the tradition is coming back.
 Many whiskey companies start building a brand without having a distillery – some because they are building their distillery, or their distillery is so new that their own liquid isn’t whiskey yet, and they buy sourced whiskey to release under their brand in the meantime, either as a custom made ready product or they own a warehouse where they finish the sourced whiskey in own casks.

 Chapel Gate has its home on a family farm in county Clare where they’ve built a rackhouse where all the magic will happen.
 Their first whiskey, The Gael, was released during 2017, a very interesting blend.
 It consists of not less than four different whiskeys, three single malts and one grain.
-These whiskeys have arrived already mature to Chapel Gate, and have been carefully blended there.
+These whiskeys have arrived already mature to Chapel Gate.

 Fresh apple with a hint of mint, honey, citrus and some kind of pepper.

 The first entrant is fresh stone fruit, citrus, followed by a floral character, some vanilla, and honey.
 There’s pepper at the end, it’s quite intense, but mixes with the fruity and floral flavours and creates a long spicy finish.

 Read more about Chapel Gate and The Gael here.